Tuesday, February 22, 2011

 Eating My Way Through Taiwan: Buddha Jumps Over the Wall

 I know this sounds more like a post on exercising, but really it’s about food.
-Over the Chinese New Year I was invited to a number of traditional Chinese New Year meals.
+Over the Lunar New Year, I was invited to a number of traditional Lunar New Year meals.

-There are a number of foods that are traditional to Chinese New Year.
+There are a number of foods that are traditional to Lunar New Year.
 Many of the foods that are eaten have a purpose.
 They are representative of something.
-Here is a list of Traditional foods for Chinese New Year.
+Here is a list of Traditional foods for Lunar New Year.

 Taiwanese Black Chicken

-So nearly every Chinese New Year meal includes these foods.
-I was invited to three Chinese New Year meals this year and all of these things were included in each one.
+So, nearly every Lunar New Year meal includes these foods.
+I was invited to three Lunar New Year meals this year and all of these things were included in each one.
 But there was one other common food that was served.
 It is a special dish that is peculiar, I think to Taiwan, and it's called "Buddha Jumps Over the Wall," or in Mandarin Fo Tiao Qiang (phonetically: Fwu Teeow cheeahng).
 There is a story that goes with the name:

 A Fu Zhao scholar was picnicking with friends.
 He took all the food that he had, put it in a wine jar and heated it over a fire.
 The smell drifted off the food and across the landscape until it reached a Buddhist monastery.
 The monks smelled the food and couldn’t resist inviting themselves to the picnic.
 So they jumped over the wall and descended upon the picnic.
 A poem was written to commemorate the meal.
 There was one line that was written in praise of the food that went like this, “Even Buddha himself would jump over a wall to taste this dish.”
 I didn’t realize that Ancient Buddhist Monks were such poetic souls.